annaesvensson/yellow-image/README.md

 ## Acknowledgements

 This extension includes a [photo](https://unsplash.com/photos/xII7efH1G6o) by Alejandro Escamilla.
-Thanks for the beautiful photo.
+Thank you for the beautiful photo.

 ## Installation